A case in which a worker was awarded more than $100K serves as a reminder to employers to make sure they are fulfilling their fundamental obligations.

 “In New Zealand, it is possible to be penalised for breaching an employee’s employment agreement and/or breaching an employer’s obligation of good faith towards an employee.
 Penalties are reserved for employers that engage in deliberate, serious and sustained breaches of their obligation of good faith.”

-Key takeaways for Australian employers operating in New Zealand:
+Key takeaways for overseas employers operating in New Zealand:

 - As with any contract, an employment agreement is a binding document, and a failure to comply with the agreement may be acted on by the employee